tylim88/Discord-Help-My-Please-101/README.md

 Become the Master of code pasting and code screen shoot in Discord.

-Present your problem clearly make both of you and our life easier.
+Present your problem clearly reduce both of you and helper blood pressure.

 For the sake of Odin!